CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Method

-In order to make joint unsupervised representation learning feasible, we have to make $N_{\text{L}}\ll N_{\text{P}}$ and $N_{\text{C}}\ll H\cdot W\cdot N_{\text{cam}}$.
-Intuitively, uniform sampling with depth can be used, same as ``Memory-friendly Ray Sampling'' in \cite{unipad}.
+same as ``Memory-friendly Ray Sampling'' in~\citep{unipad}.
 But due to the relatively small sample number compared to the raw inputs ($\sim\frac{1}{100}$), this sampling method brings little improvement against separate pre-training, which is contradictory to our motivation.
 Hence, we need to sample more informative part of the scene for $\mathcal{L}_{\text{rend}}$.
 As shown in Figure \ref{fig: curvature sampling inspiration}, we are inspired by the observation that surface with higher curvature (surface of a vehicle) generally contains more information as compared to that with lower curvature (road plane).
 Therefore, we propose the Curvature Sampling for effective sampling.
-For each point $\mathbf{p}$ in the LiDAR point cloud $\mathbf{P}$, we first estimate the surface normal by deriving the signed distance function with respect to $\mathbf{p}$
+In order to make it more intuitive, we show camera image here and the curvature estimation is actually computed in 3D with the SDF function.
+For each point $\mathbf{p}$ in the LiDAR point cloud $\mathbf{P}$, we first estimate surface normal by deriving the signed distance function with respect to $\mathbf{p}$